Bengal vs Maine Coon: Ultimate Breed Comparison Guide

 Maine Coon History

-A Natural American Breed The Maine Coon evolved naturally in the harsh climate of the northeastern United States, earning the title of official state cat of Maine.
+A Natural American Original The Maine Coon didn't need a lab.
+It evolved naturally in the freezing woods of the northeastern U.S., eventually becoming Maine's official state cat.

 Historical Timeline:

-• 1800s: Hardy farm cats in Maine develop distinctive traits.
+• 1800s: Tough farm cats in Maine survive the winter and develop their signature thick coats.

-• 1861: First documented mention in a cat show catalog.
+• 1861: They make their first appearance in a cat show catalog.

-• 1976: The Cat Fanciers' Association (CFA) grants championship status.
+• 1976: The CFA finally grants them championship status.

 Origin Theories:

-• Natural Selection: Adaptation to the cold New England winters.
+• Natural Selection: Simply the result of survival in brutal New England winters.

-• Viking Theory: Descended from Norwegian Forest Cats brought by seafarers.
+• Viking Theory: Some believe they're descended from Norwegian Forest Cats brought over on longships.

 Physical Characteristics